+A new RCC-M training session was organized in Hangzhou in July 2022.

-The RCC-M CSUG held a meeting in May.
-The fall sessions for each code had been scheduled for November 2021, but unfortunately they had to be postponed until early 2022 (RCC-CW, RCC-E in January 2022) due to the health crisis.
-The CSUGs also host the working groups between AFCEN and NEA (National Energy Administration) based on collaborative projects with Chinese standards, including the translation of AFCEN's codes into Chinese.
+Note that the CSUGs also host the working groups between AFCEN and NEA (National Energy Administration) based on collaborative projects with Chinese standards, including the translation of AFCEN's codes into Chinese.

-GENERAL ACTIVITY OF THE AFCEN CODE USERS GROUPS IN 2021
+GENERAL ACTIVITY OF THE AFCEN CODE USERS GROUPS IN 2022